Barbery/laravel-phpredis/README.md

 # laravel-phpredis
+this is the library provide phpredis support in the laravel framework, clearly it support redis cluster too.

 ## config
 If you want to completely use phpredis instead of predis...
 You should add below config to your config/app.php file: